openwms/spring-data-generic/README.md

 ### NoSQL Adapter

 This component aims to use MongoDB as metadata and binary content store.
 It comes with a `Filesystem Adapter` as `DocumentStore`.
-If a projects pulls the `Filesystem Adapter` onto the classpath, all documents were stored on the filesystem, otherwise `GridFS Store` is used to store documents in MongoDB.
+If a projects pulls in the `Filesystem Adapter` onto the classpath, all documents were stored on the filesystem, otherwise `GridFS Store` is used to store the binary document content in MongoDB.

 ![nosql_adapter]